Read in 5 minutes

 To confirm the SSH tunnel is working properly, open

 google.com, and type “what is my ip”.
-The IP shown should be the IP address of your server.
+The IP shown in your browser should be the IP address of your server.

 You have learned how to set up an SSH SOCKS 5 tunnel and configure your browser to access the Internet privately and anonymously.
 For ease of use, you can define the SSH tunnel in your SSH config file or create a Bash alias that will set up the SSH tunnel and start the browser.